bidulgiya999/Project_face_emotion_detection/README.md

 # Project_face_emotion_detection
 CNN, Resnet-50

-I used to wish to develop the face emotion detector and i was able to run the program on my laptop i've collected and data from neighbors under their permission and multiplied 5times and divided into 6 classed so after my work my program is able to read the face emoetion and abstract the Time-series data and graph
+I previously wanted to develop a face emotion detector and successfully ran the program on my laptop.
+I collected data from neighbors (with their permission), multiplied it fivefold, and categorized it into six classes.
+As a result, my program can now read facial emotions, extract time-series data, and generate a graph."

+Let me know if you'd like any more adjustments!! :3

 ![얼굴인식_메인화면](https://github.com/user-attachments/assets/30678dc1-a05a-4e44-90b6-adb6bcbe4e61)